Donate to our GoFundMe to help us fight for our religious freedom!

 Gathering Places:

-At all times, as approved by the Board of Directors, Sacred Sanctuary will retain a location where , business of the organization will be conducted, and sacraments will be securely maintained.
+At all times, as approved by the Board of Directors, Sacred Sanctuary will retain a location where business of the organization will be conducted, and sacraments will be securely maintained.
 However, Sacred Sanctuary will be conducting ceremonies and retreats at various properties throughout the United States as approved by the Head Minister.
-In the event the membership and participation in Sacred Sanctuary continues to grow, the organization may acquire a retreat center, as approved by the Board of Directors, so as to provide maximum healing, spiritual development, and safety to its members and participants.
+In the event the membership and participation in Sacred Sanctuary continues to grow, the organization may acquire a spiritual center, as approved by the Board of Directors, so as to provide maximum healing, spiritual development, and safety to its members and participants.

 Keepers of Knowledge:

 Insofar as they are knowledgeable on certain matters, the ministerial leadership team will impute knowledge regarding ceremonies, safety, and spiritual development to the members and participants at Sacred Sanctuary.
-However, due to their extensive knowledge regarding indigenous beliefs and practices and general knowledge regarding the spiritual elements of natural entheogens, the primary keepers of knowledge will be the medicine men/women and shamans conducting sacred ceremonies at Sacred Sanctuary.
+However, due to their extensive knowledge regarding indigenous beliefs and practices and general knowledge regarding the spiritual elements of Ayahuasca, the primary keepers of knowledge will be the medicine men/women and shamans conducting sacred ceremonies at Sacred Sanctuary.

 Ceremonies and Rituals: